josephryan/Hernandez_Ryan_2021_Recoding/README.md

 ### 01-MODULES
 perl modules used by multiple scripts in this repo

+### 02-COMPOSITIONAL_HETEROGENEITY
+all scripts and data employed in our compositional heterogeneity analysis

-### 01-SATURATION_TEST
+### 03-SATURATION
-directory with test to look for correlation between branch-length scaling factor and saturation
+all scripts and data employed in our saturation analysis

 ### LICENSE
     Copyright (C) 2018, Hernandez and Ryan